ptallen63/ngOutpost/README.md

 #### Methods

-The module comes with one factory `NgOutpostFactory` that have three methods.
+The module comes with one factory `NgOutpostFactory` that has three methods.

     NgOutpostFactory.getMessages();
     NgOutpostFactory.createMessage();